Grieving the Words: When Language Becomes a Battleground

 Unspoken questions also involved our struggle to measure what exactly comprises “enough” quality of life to justify the continued offering of health care resources.
 It’s an inevitable struggle with scarce resources and the monetization of quality of life, particularly with a chronically ill, severely disabled child who can feel so “other” to those of us living “normal” lives.

-Parents come to our unit seeking […]
+Parents come to our unit seeking care for […]

 A Call for a More Balanced Approach to Family Presence During a Public Health Emergency